Last Updated on 02/04/2025

 Link building from forums is an old and bad SEO practice.
 As an SEO, you should avoid this practice.
 Getting backlinks from various forum sites or buying links for SEO gains is an unethical black-hat SEO practice.

-It can land you a Google penalty which can lose all the traffic from your website.
+It can land you a Google penalty, which can cause you to lose all the traffic from your website.
 Also, get your rank to zero.
-Forum backlinks are spammy and they give your website a bad link neighbourhood which eventually leads to a bad reputation.
-Always use a white hat approach for link building, it helps a lot in the long run instead of spammy forum backlinks!
+Forum backlinks are spammy, giving your website a bad link neighbourhood, eventually leading to a bad reputation.
+Always use a white hat approach for link building; it helps much in the long run instead of spammy forum backlinks!

 Check out how we improve SEO KPIs for these brands.
 Click on the case study here.